Global Strategy vs Local Reality: Why Most Businesses Get International Office Sourcing Wrong

 Mistake 3: Underestimating local market dynamics

-What works in London doesn't necessarily translate to Singapore, Dubai, or São Paulo.
-Lease structures, notice periods, service expectations, and even the definition of "furnished" vary enormously by market.
-In some markets, a 12-month contract is standard; in others, you'll struggle to find anything under three years.
-In some cities, meeting rooms and refreshments are included; in others, they're charged separately and the costs add up quickly.
+What works in London might not work in Singapore, Dubai, or São Paulo.
+Lease terms, notice periods, service expectations, and even what counts as "furnished" can vary widely from one place to another.
+In some markets, a 12-month contract is normal, but in others, finding anything shorter than three years is tough.
+Some cities include meeting rooms and refreshments, while others charge extra, and those costs can add up fast.

 Mistake 4: Treating workspace as a facilities decision rather than a strategic one

-Too often, the workspace search is delegated to someone in operations or finance who approaches it as a procurement exercise.
-Find the cheapest option that meets the minimum requirements and sign the deal.
-But workspace isn't just a line item on the P&L — it directly affects your ability to attract talent, impress clients, foster culture, and operate productively in a new market.
+Too often, companies leave the workspace search to someone in operations or finance, treating it like a simple procurement task.
+The goal becomes finding the cheapest option that meets the basics and signing the deal.
+But workspace is more than just a line item on the P&L. It has a direct impact on your ability to attract talent, impress clients, build culture, and work productively in a new market.

-The businesses that treat workspace as a strategic decision — involving leadership, HR, and client-facing teams in the requirements definition — consistently make better choices.
+Businesses that treat workspace as a strategic decision and involve leadership, HR, and client-facing teams when defining their needs consistently make better choices.

 Mistake 5: Failing to plan for change